Editorial: Bridging the digital divide - The Tribune

 And Symmes Valley, where officials told The Tribune earlier this year that only 15 percent of students have reliable service at home, making it one of the most severe cases, will get $93,909.

-While the larger problem still needs to be addressed in the long-term, and local leaders are working on the issue, it is good to know that the state is investing in improvements that will give students here a better chance to have the same oppotunities as other parts of the country.
+While the larger problem still needs to be addressed in the long-term, and local leaders are working on the issue, it is good to know that the state is investing in improvements that will give students here a better chance to have the same opportunities as other parts of the country.

 DBHS junior pens first novel, focusing on suicide issues